 Rhianna Kennedy

-Her areas of practice include:
+Areas of practice include:

 • Complex trauma and PTSD